Chemical formula: C₃₁H₃₃N₅O₄ Molecular mass: 539.625 g/mol PubChem compound: 9809715

 An inverse correlation between body weight and exposure to nintedanib was observed.
 AUCτ,ss increased by 25% for a 50 kg patient (5th percentile) and decreased by 19% for a 100 kg patient (95th percentile) relative to a patient with the median weight of 71.5 kg.

-In a dedicated single dose phase I trial and compared to healthy subjects, exposure to nintedanib based on Cmax and AUC was 2.2-fold higher in volunteers with mild hepatic impairment (Child Pugh A; 90% CI 1.3-3.7 for Cmax and 1.2-3.8 for AUC, respectively).
+In a dedicated single dose phase I study and compared to healthy subjects, exposure to nintedanib based on Cmax and AUC was 2.2-fold higher in volunteers with mild hepatic impairment (Child Pugh A; 90% CI 1.3-3.7 for Cmax and 1.2-3.8 for AUC, respectively).
 In volunteers with moderate hepatic impairment (Child Pugh B), exposure was 7.6-fold higher based on Cmax (90% CI 4.4-13.2) and 8.7-fold higher (90% CI 5.7-13.1) based on AUC, respectively, compared to healthy volunteers.
 Subjects with severe hepatic impairment (Child Pugh C) have not been studied.

 In a dedicated pharmacokinetic study, concomitant treatment of nintedanib with pirfenidone was investigated in patients with IPF.
 Group 1 received a single dose of 150 mg nintedanib before and after uptitration to 801 mg pirfenidone three times a day at steady state (N=20 patients treated).
 Group 2 received steady state treatment of 801 mg pirfenidone three times a day and had a PK profiling before and after at least 7 days of co-treatment with 150 mg nintedanib twice daily (N=17 patients treated).

 In group 1, the adjusted geometric mean ratios (90% confidence interval (CI)) were 93% (57% – 151%) and 96% (70% – 131%) for Cmax and AUC0-tz of nintedanib, respectively (n=12 for intraindividual comparison).
 In group 2, the adjusted geometric mean ratios (90% CI)) were 97% (86% – 110%) and 95% (86% – 106%) for Cmax,ss and AUCτ,ss of pirfenidone, respectively (n=12 for intraindividual comparison).
-Based on these results, there is no evidence of a relevant pharmacokinetic drug-drug interaction between nintedanib and pirfenidone when administered in combination.

 In a dedicated pharmacokinetic study, concomitant treatment of nintedanib with bosentan was investigated in healthy volunteers.
 Subjects received a single dose of 150 mg nintedanib before and after multiple dosing of 125 mg bosentan twice daily at steady state.
 The adjusted geometric mean ratios (90% confidence interval (CI)) were 103% (86% – 124%) and 99% (91% – 107%) for Cmax and AUC0-tz of nintedanib, respectively (n=13), indicating that co-administration of nintedanib with bosentan did not alter the pharmacokinetics of nintedanib.

 In a dedicated pharmacokinetic study, female patients with SSc-ILD received a single dose of a combination of 30 μg ethinylestradiol and 150 μg levonorgestrel before and after twice daily dosing of 150 mg nintedanib for at least 10 days.
-The adjusted geometric mean ratios (90% confidence interval (CI)) were 117% (108% - 127%; Cmax) and 101% (93% - 111%; AUC0-tz) for ethinylestradiol and 101% (90% - 113%; Cmax) and 96% (91% - 102%; AUC0-tz) for levonorgestrel, respectively (n = 15), indicating that co-administration of nintedanib has no relevant effect on the plasma exposure of ethinylestradiol and levonorgestrel.
+The adjusted geometric mean ratios (90% confidence interval (CI)) were 117% (108% – 127%; Cmax) and 101% (93% – 111%; AUC0-tz) for ethinylestradiol and 101% (90% – 113%; Cmax) and 96% (91% – 102%; AUC0-tz) for levonorgestrel, respectively (n=15), indicating that co-administration of nintedanib has no relevant effect on the plasma exposure of ethinylestradiol and levonorgestrel.

 Exposure-response analyses of patients with IPF and other chronic fibrosing ILDs with a progressive phenotype, indicated a weak relationship between nintedanib plasma exposure and ALT and/or AST elevations.
 Actual administered dose might be the better predictor for the risk of developing diarrhoea of any intensity, even if plasma exposure as risk determining factor could not be ruled out.